 3. Create a Ripple Effect

-When we are investing in personal development (for ourselves and our team), the potential ripple effect magnifies.
-Just as I have had others investing in my personal development…I’m in a place where I can invest in my team.
+When we are investing in development (for ourselves and our team), the potential ripple effect magnifies.
+Just as I have had others investing in my own development…I’m in a place where I can invest in my team.
 Naturally, my team will share the things that are changing in their lives and start impacting others.

 Thanks for reading.
-Like I said…I’ll be going into this topic more in future blogs and share the things I’ve had success with at Ballantine.
+Like I said…I’ll be going into this topic more in future blogs and sharing the things I’ve had success with at Ballantine.
 It’s a real passion of mine and I can’t wait to share more with you in the coming months.

 -Encourage your employees to invest in themselves

 -Create an environment where they can make personal development a priority